JustDOit22/Just-do-it/README.md

 Thereby, the above raised questions are analysed.

 ### Results
-The main findings of the analysis are stated in this blog post on [medium.](https://medium.com/@rita.meier/insights-to-solar-power-generation-adbe206a9b13)
+The main findings of the analysis are stated in a blog post.

 ### Licensing, Authors, and Acknowledgements
 The data stems from Kaggle and I looked up the extraction from date / time in stackoverflow.
 Corresponding links are included in the notebook.
 As example how to write